mapbox/mapbox-gl-js/README.md

 To prepare a release:

 * Update CHANGELOG.md
-* Update the version number in package.json
+* Update the version number in package.json, README.md, _config.yml, and _config.mb-pages.yml
 * Publish the build to the CDN (see below)
 * Publish the build to npm (`npm publish`)
 * Merge the `mb-pages` branch to `master`